bahtiyartan/troia/docs/38Table.rst

 Copying Cell/Row Data
 =====================

 Copying a row to another table is a little bit complicated than copying whole table.
 Because table structures must be identical to copy a row directly, otherwise only corresponding cells can be transferred.
 For example, if source table has two columns COL1, COL2 and destination table has only one column COL1, only COL1 can be transferred to destination table.
-Actually, copying a row with assingment or MOVE command is possible like below:
+Actually, copying a row with assignment or MOVE command is possible like below:

 ::